realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Switch speedo off when idle

 If this is checked, the Speedo is switched off when idle, i.e. when no time travel takes place, no speed from GPS or a rotary encoder and no temperature are available.
-If checked, the speedo shows "0." in those situations.
+If checked, the speedo shows a speed of zero in those situations.
 Having this checked will wear the LEDs of your speedo in the long run.

 ##### &#9193; Real-life acceleration figures